As the City of Phoenix continues to add population, emergency response times will continue to rise – unless city leaders take action today.

 Let’s look into Phoenix’s future.

-The City must budget to add nearly 400 firefighters by 2030.
+The City also needs to add nearly 400 firefighters by 2030.

 Thank you for your support.
 Together, we can solve the #PHXFireCrisis.